Religious persecution: Persecution of Buddhists

 The persecution of Buddhists has been a widespread phenomenon throughout the history of Buddhism, a phenomenon which continues to occur today.
 As early as the 3rd century AD, Buddhists were persecuted by Kirder, the Zoroastrian high priest of the Sasanian Empire.

-Anti-Buddhist sentiments in Imperial China between the 5th and 10th century led to the Four Buddhist Persecutions in China of which the Great Anti-Buddhist Persecution of 845 was probably the most severe.
-However Buddhism managed to survive but was greatly weakened.
+Anti-Buddhist sentiments in Imperial China between the 5th and 10th centuries led to the Four Buddhist Persecutions in China of which the Great Anti-Buddhist Persecution of 845 was probably the most severe.
+However, Buddhism survived but was greatly weakened.
 During the Northern Expedition, in 1926 in Guangxi, Kuomintang Muslim General Bai Chongxi led his troops in destroying Buddhist temples and smashing idols, turning the temples into schools and Kuomintang party headquarters.
 During the Kuomintang Pacification of Qinghai, the Muslim General Ma Bufang and his army wiped out many Tibetan Buddhists in the northeast and eastern Qinghai, and destroyed Tibetan Buddhist temples.

 The Muslim invasion of the Indian subcontinent was the first great iconoclastic invasion into the Indian subcontinent.
 According to William Johnston, hundreds of Buddhist monasteries and shrines were destroyed, Buddhist texts were burnt by the Muslim armies, monks and nuns killed during the 12th and 13th centuries in the Indo-Gangetic Plain region.
 The Buddhist university of Nalanda was mistaken for a fort because of the walled campus.
 The Buddhist monks who had been slaughtered were mistaken for Brahmins according to Minhaj-i-Siraj.
 The walled town, the Odantapuri monastery, was also conquered by his forces.
-Sumpa basing his account on that of Śākyaśribhadra who was at Magadha in 1200, states that the Buddhist university complexes of Odantapuri and Vikramshila were also destroyed and the monks massacred.
+Sumpa, basing his account on that of Śākyaśribhadra, who was in Magadha in 1200, states that the Buddhist university complexes of Odantapuri and Vikramshila were also destroyed and that the monks were massacred.
 Muslim forces attacked the north-western regions of the Indian subcontinent many times.
 Many places were destroyed and renamed.
-For example, Odantapuri's monasteries were destroyed in 1197 by Muhammad bin Bakhtiyar Khilji and the town was renamed.
+For example, Odantapuri's monasteries were destroyed in 1197 by Muhammad bin Bakhtiyar Khilji, and the town was renamed.
 Likewise, Vikramashila was destroyed by the forces of Muhammad bin Bakhtiyar Khilji around 1200.
 The sacred Mahabodhi Temple was almost completely destroyed by the Muslim invaders.
 Many Buddhist monks fled to Nepal, Tibet, and South India to avoid the consequences of war.
 Tibetan pilgrim Chöjepal (1179–1264), who arrived in India in 1234, had to flee advancing Muslim troops multiple times, as they were sacking Buddhist sites.